 Notes and Comments

 This decision is a significant win for future asbestos plaintiffs.
 A loss in this case would have been equally devastating.
-One of the unique aspects of asbestos cases is the huge time gap that often exists between the plaintiff’s exposure and their development of cancer.
+One of the unique aspects of asbestos cases is the enormous time gap that often exists between the plaintiff’s exposure and their development of cancer.
 When the relevant facts occurred 30 or 40 years ago, it can be extremely difficult to establish definitive proof.

 The Court’s ruling makes practical sense in these cases.
 Requiring plaintiffs to present documented proof of every single detail from decades back would be an unreasonably high burden.
 If a plaintiff can present enough circumstantial evidence, juries should be allowed to make reasonable assumptions about what happened years back.